canaxess/ACME-fashion-house/README.md

 # ACME Fashion House
 Welcome to the ACME fashion house demo website!
+This is the demo website for the UDEMY course **Introduction to Web Accessibility WCAG 2.1.**

 The ACME fashion house website has several accessibility errors.
 In this workshop we will fix each issue and explain the outcome.

 ![ACME Fashion House homepage](assets/img/site/screen.png)